John Gillis (historian): Professional affiliation

 Gillis was a current member of the editorial boards of the Journal of Family History and Young: Nordic Journal of Youth Research, and a past editorial board member of the Journal of Modern History.
 He taught at Princeton University and the University of California at Berkeley, was a visiting fellow of St. Antony's College, Oxford, and was a Life Member of Clare Hall, Cambridge University.
+In the Spring of 2001, Gillis was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Gillis was a member of the American Association of University Professors, the American Historical Association, and the World History Association.
 He was the former national co-chair of the Council on Contemporary Families.